IELTS and TOEFL Vocabulary

 To draw conclusions from examining; to assess; to appraise.

-Also: appraise, assess, judge, measure
+Also: appraise, assess, judge, academic writing term

 Need Faster Execution?